CombustibleToast/Firemelon-Game/Script_and_Notes/Log.md

 # 19
 1/3
 master 4a24afd - Implemented score counting.
 Each fruit is worth its stage plus the worth of the previous stage * 2.
 Not how actual suika does it but i can't figure that out

+# 20
+1/4
+master c55f547 - Score readout done using sprites.
+Abandoned previous attempt using text renderer master d5864c5 - Implemented background !!!
+And fruits can no longer be spam-dropped master b17209f - Finalized container size and location.
+Confined fruit and player to that container.
+Now I just need to draw the background to reflect the container master 4e2c91d - tuned player's movement to better fall in line with background graphic